Vaishnavi-D-Github/CGPA_Project/READme.md

 2) All three credit and four credit courses have SEE and they are somewhat similar in evaluation.
 3) The difference in three and four credit course is the credits that it is multiplied to.

 Note: This is for 1 year students has of now.
-It's credibility will be checked later onas the main graduation course goes.
+It's credibility will be checked later once the main graduation course continues.